 Love kids?
-Turn your passion into your profession.
+Turn your passion into your profession with a child development degree.
 Learn to conduct research, design programs, and provide services that make a positive impact on the development of infants and young children.

 If you major in child development, you’ll acquire extensive hands-on experience through a two-semester practicum at the Mills College Children’s School.
 You’ll put theory into practice as you develop, use, and assess early childhood curricula.
 To conclude your studies, you’ll carry out original research for a senior thesis.
 Throughout your practicum and thesis work, you’ll be closely mentored by professors dedicated to your success.
 View our program details for in-depth information on the child development major and minor.